About the Mental Health Court

 How the Mental Health Court works

-• appeals from the Mental Health Review Tribunal
+• appeals from decisions of the Mental Health Review Tribunal

-• inquiries into the lawfulness of a patient’s detention in authorised mental health facilities.
+• (rarely) inquiries into the lawfulness of a patient’s detention in an authorised mental health facility.

 How the Mental Health Court is constituted

-The Mental Health Court is made up of Supreme Court judges and is advised by two clinicians drawn from the following panel:
+The Mental Health Court is made up of a Supreme Court judge, who is advised by two expert doctors drawn from the following panel:

 • Dr. M Andrews